t0mpr1c3/catrpilr/README.md

 **X.** direction of next move: 1=left, -1=right
 **Y.** direction of next move: 1=up, -1=down

+Plus, as a side effect of storing the caterpillar segment locations in memory addresses starting at &404, the program stomps all over whatever values might have been in the integer variables A% through U%.
+(In an earlier version of the code, **x** took the value of &400 rather than &400.
+I discovered that trashing @% caused unpredictable changes in number formatting when printing the score.)

 ## Cheats

 * **Infinite lives:** Remove `n=n-1:` at the beginning of line 2